Johannes Ciconia: Music

 Ciconia's music is an eclectic blend of styles.
 Pieces typical of northern Italy, such as his madrigal Una panthera, appear with pieces steeped in the French ars nova.
-The more complex ars subtilior style surfaces in Sus un fontayne.
+The more complex ars subtilior style surfaces in Sus un' fontayne.
 While it remains late medieval in style, his writing increasingly points toward the melodic patterning of the Renaissance, for instance in his setting of O rosa bella.
 He wrote music both secular (French virelais, Italian ballate and madrigals) and sacred (motets and Mass movements, some of them isorhythmic) in form.
 He is also the author of two treatises on music, Nova Musica and De Proportionibus (which expands on some ideas in Nova Musica).
 His theoretical ideas stem from the more conservative Marchettian tradition in contrast to those of his Paduan contemporary Prosdocimus de Beldemandis.

 Although contrafacts and later manuscript sources of his compositions suggest that he was well known in Florence, his music is scarcely represented in major Florentine sources of the period; for instance, the Squarcialupi Codex contains nothing by Ciconia.
-But on the other hand, many of his motets and Mass movements are included in the manuscript known as "Bologna MS Museo Internazionale e Biblioteca della Musica Q15".
+But many of his motets and Mass movements are included in the manuscript known as "Bologna MS Museo Internazionale e Biblioteca della Musica Q15".

 There exist two complete editions of Ciconia’s surviving compositions.
-One written by Suzanne Clercyx as a second volume to her 1956 monograph entitled “Johannes Ciconia: un musician liegeous et son temps”.
+One written by Suzanne Clercyx as a second volume to her 1956 monograph entitled Johannes Ciconia: un musician liegeous et son temps.
 This edition (while impressive) consisted only of hand-written copies done by Clercyx herself, and was later found to include many musical errors in transcription.
-The second “The Works of Johannes Ciconia” was compiled by scholars Margaret Bent and Anne Hallmark in 1985.
+The second The Works of Johannes Ciconia was compiled by scholars Margaret Bent and Anne Hallmark in 1985.
 The Bent/Hallmark edition sparked controversy over editorship in complete editions; causing the authors to argue for the scholarly integrity of informed manuscript editing.

 The two editions paint very different pictures of Ciconia as a composer.
 The Clercyx edition initially portrayed Ciconia as an older man (due to the long term scholarly confusion between his father and himself) with innovative figure with daring intervals and melodic lines.
 However, the more recent and more definitive edition views these daring “choices” as mistakes.
 This leads scholars to believe that while Ciconia was an incredibly popular composer for his time he was not exactly the innovator that previous research may have suggested.
 Scholars praise the new collection for bringing new light to both the understanding and music of the composer (see below).